vatpac-technology/sops/docs/aerodromes/classd/Camden.md

 | PIC   | *"Overfly Camden to join Mid-Field Crosswind RWY 06, Maintain 1800ft, Report Overhead"*      | *"Overfly Camden to join Mid-Field Crosswind RWY 24, Maintain A018, Report Overhead"*       |
 | THK  | *"Join Final RWY 06, Maintain A018, Report 3NM"*    | *"Join Downwind RWY 24, Maintain A018, Report 2NM"*      |

-When Aircraft are clear of conflicting traffic below, aircraft may *"cleared visual approach"*.
+When Aircraft are clear of conflicting traffic below, aircraft may be *"cleared visual approach"*.

 When an aircraft reports at their specified report point (or on downwind), issue the aircraft its sequence in the circuit.

 !!! phraseology
     **CN ADC:** "XEM, number 3 Runway 06, follow the C172 on base"

-## Runway Modes
-### Circuits
+## Circuits
 The circuit direction changes depending on time of day and runway being used.

 | Runway | Day  | Night |